-With a base recipe that bakes up perfectly fluffy and just-sweet-enough muffins, and 6 options to add flavors from fruit, veggies, spices, and chocolate chips, this Yogurt Muffin recipe is as versatile as it is delicious!
+This Yogurt Muffin recipe is as versatile as it is delicious!
+With a base recipe that bakes fluffy and just-sweet-enough muffins—and 6 options to add flavors from fruit, veggies, spices, and chocolate chips—it’s our favorite muffin for kids.

 Yogurt Muffins

-I love muffins for snacks and easy breakfasts and I am so happy to now have a basic muffin recipe that’s as good plain as it is with added flavorings.
-These are super fluffy and my kids love when I make a batch that has a few different flavors—so they each get to have their favorite flavor!
+I love healthy muffins for kids as easy snacks and breakfasts, and I am so happy to now have a basic muffin recipe that’s as good plain as it is with added flavorings.
+These are super fluffy, incredibly moist, and easy to vary.
+My kids love when I make a batch that has a few different flavors—so they each get to have their favorite flavor!

-This muffin recipe works so well because the addition of yogurt makes them moist and tender, and it also adds a nice dose of protein, calcium, and probiotics.
+This yogurt muffin recipe works so well because the addition of yogurt makes them moist and tender.
+It also adds a nice dose of protein, calcium, and probiotics.

-And then with the optional additions of blueberries, strawberries, cherries, chocolate chips, or carrots and raisins, you can sort of chose your own flavor adventure each time you make a batch!
+And then with the optional additions of blueberries, strawberries, cherries, chocolate chips, or carrots and raisins, you can chose your own flavor adventure each time you make a batch!

 Ingredients You Need